-Now, take that % of the diameter and that's the size of your "e"!
+Now, take that % of the diameter and that's estimated diameter of your "e"!

-So roughly what size "e" do you have?
+So roughly what is the diameter "e" do you have?

 Working Distance

 Before you put the slide away and return the microscope to the start position, let's see how far the lens really is from the slide.
 Having an idea of how close you are to the slide will help you get started more quickly and show you why we should only use the fine focus with the higher magnification lenses.